ceptontech/cepton_ros/README.md

 First, try viewing the sensor in CeptonViewer, to ensure that it is connected properly.
 Then, launch the ROS demo (`roscore` must be running already).

     $ roslaunch cepton_ros demo.launch

+A rviz window should popup showing a sample point cloud.

 ### Using multiple sensors